linkneuro/linkneuro.github.io/_posts/2016-10-01-ruleoverself.md

 The way we think determines our reality, and as such, many of us are trapped in our own thought prisons.
 Our enemy is within - in how we think, how we act based on those thoughts, and in how we perceive ourselves and our abilities.

 As Albert Einstein put it nearly one hundred years ago: “We cannot solve our problems with the same thinking we used when we created them.”
-The way we think can make us or it can break us.
-The Thinker takes you on a three-part journey of learning, thinking and action.
+The way we think can make us or it can break us. *Rule Over Self* takes you on a three-part journey of learning, thinking and action.

 LEARNING.
 Unlocks mental models to see the world with new eyes and shows how to understand yourself at a deeper level.